 The Snuff Box

-and the cane, oh that cane, hanging loose from a limp arm, just like that French painter we all know, the one who cut his ear for love or madness or both.
+and the cane, oh that cane, hanging loose from a limp arm, like Van Gogh’s, the man who cut his ear for love or madness or both.

-the good doctor, old-fashioned kindness pouring out of him till the very end, heart big as the Mississippi, but the liquor eating him slow, bottle after bottle in the dim-lit rooms.
+the good doctor, old-fashioned kindness pouring out of him to the very end, heart big as the Mississippi, but the liquor eating him slow, bottle after bottle in the dim-lit rooms.

-and then the water rising in his lungs that hot summer of ‘78, drowning him from the inside while the world spun on outside, and the bridge, that high iron bridge, calling him up there for a vantage on all the despair below, the river rolling black and endless.
+then the water rising in his lungs that hot summer of ’78, drowning him from the inside while the world spun on outside.

 four days to find him,